 It may seem like the ideal model to just let each employee determine what days they want to work from home and what days they want to come to the workplace.
 Unless these employees work independently of their coworkers, this type of arrangement could incur multiple challenges.

 First, most employees are going to choose to work Monday and/or Friday from home.
 So, if your goal is to have fewer workers at the workplace on any given day, this could be a major challenge.
-Secondly, if team members have alternative days off, using the workplace to enhance innovation, creativity and team-building will not be possible.
+Secondly, if team members have alternative days off, using the workplace to enhance innovation, creativity and team building will not be possible.

 don’t: rush to make permanent decisions